Western Global 747-400 providing peak season capacity at MSP in 2018.

 Amazon's US air cargo network is dominated by 767s operated by Atlas and ATI.
 Further analysis is needed to see if there are new routes or increased frequencies, however, based on alerts getting thrown for aircraft in Amazon's livery, they're not serving new cities as part of their peak operations.
 That's probably only noteworthy in that it confirms Amazon's fully utilizing their fleet, and aircraft in Amazon colors aren't getting bounced over to support Atlas or ATI's peak support for UPS or DHL.

 747-400s, operating for FedEx since December 2.
 Atlas flights operating for FedEx fly with FedEx flight numbers, most appear to be replacements for existing routes.
+Some examples include:

 - FDX2: MEM - STN

 - FDX4: MEM - CGN, MEM - CDG

 - FDX415: ONT - MEM